-I may be in the minority here but I’m kind of obsessed with apple cider vinegar.
-The health benefits of ACV are pretty impressive (even if it does taste like pungent socks) and it’s an awesome addition to homemade cleaning, bath and beauty products.
+I may be in the minority here, but I’m kind of obsessed with apple cider vinegar.
+The health benefits of ACV are pretty impressive (even if it does taste like pungent old socks), and it’s an awesome addition to homemade cleaning, bath, and beauty products.

 How to Make Fire Cider

-While not hard to make, fire cider does require quite a few ingredients.
-Most traditional recipes call for fresh horseradish, hot peppers and ginger, which give the cider its spice.
-Next comes the garlic, a potent anti-viral, and onions, which are rich in vitamin C. I also like adding lemons and oranges to give it a sweet, fruity flavor and an extra dose of vitamin C. Last but not least, raw honey helps mask the flavor and gives it immune-boosting nutrients.
+While not at all difficult to make, fire cider does require quite a few ingredients.
+Most traditional recipes call for fresh horseradish, hot peppers, and ginger, which give the cider its spice.
+Next comes the garlic, a potent antiviral [source], and onions, which are anti-inflammatory and rich in antioxidants [source].

-Simply chop up your ingredients, add your apple cider vinegar and let steep.
+Simply chop up your ingredients, add your raw, organic, unfiltered apple cider vinegar, and let it steep.
 I wasn’t lying when I said it was easy, but for more detailed instructions, check out this quick video:

-To use, take one or two tablespoons daily throughout cold and flu season.
-Or every three to four hours if you’re currently feeling sick.
+To use, take 1 or 2 tablespoons daily throughout cold and flu season.
+If you’re currently feeling sick, try taking it every 3 to 4 hours.

 Here are some of my favorite ways to drink it:

-- In seltzer water or juice – I like to mix about an ounce of cider with 8 ounces seltzer water, a drizzle of honey, lemon juice and a sprig of rosemary.
-It’s like a wellness mocktail that you can sip in the evening or whenever you’re feeling rundown.
+In seltzer water or juice – I like to mix about an ounce of cider with 8 ounces of seltzer water, a drizzle of raw honey, lemon juice, and a sprig of rosemary.
+It’s like a wellness mocktail that you can sip in the evening or whenever you’re feeling run down.
 Or you can add a tablespoon of cider to fresh juice, which is especially helpful for sick children (or husbands).

-- As a “wellness shot” – if straight vinegar doesn’t make you gag, pour some fire cider into a shot glass and drink straight up.
+As a “wellness shot” – If straight vinegar doesn’t make you gag, pour some fire cider into a shot glass and drink it straight up.

-- As a marinade or salad dressing – Mix a tablespoon with some olive oil and drizzle over leafy greens or meat.
+As a marinade or salad dressing – Mix 1 tablespoon with some olive oil and drizzle over leafy greens or meat.

 Enjoy!